Consecutive Decoding for Speech-to-text Translation: Introduction

 Our idea is motivated by two motivating insights from ASR and MT models. \begin{inparaenum}[\it a)] \item A branch of ASR models has intermediate steps to extract acoustic feature and decode phonemes, before emitting transcription; and \item Speech translation can benefit from decoding the source speech transcription in addition to the target translation text. \end{inparaenum} We propose \method, a unified speech translation framework with consecutive decoding for jointly modeling speech recognition and translation. \method consists of two phases, an acoustic-semantic modeling phase (AS) and a transcription-translation modeling phase (TT).
 The AS phase accepts the speech features and generates compressed acoustic representations.
 For TT phases, we jointly model both the source and target text in a single shared decoder, which directly generates the speech text sequence and the translation sequence at one pass.
 This architecture is closer to cascaded translation while maintaining the benefits of end-to-end models.
 The combination of the AS and the first-part output of the TT phase serves as an ASR model; the TT phase alone serves as an MT model; while the whole makes an end-to-end speech translation by ignoring the first-part of TT output.
 Simple and effective, \method is powerful enough to cover the advantage of ASR, MT, and ST models simultaneously.

-The contributions of this paper are as follows: \begin{inparaenum}[\it 1)] \item We propose \method, a unified training framework with consecutive decoding which bridges the benefits of both cascaded and end-to-end models. \item As a benefit of explicit multi-phase modeling, \method facilitates the use of parallel bilingual text corpus, which is difficult for traditional end-to-end ST models. \item \method achieves state-of-the-art results on three popular benchmark datasets. \end{inparaenum}
+The contributions of this paper are as follows: \begin{inparaenum}[\it 1)] \item We propose \method, a unified training framework with consecutive decoding which bridges the benefits of both cascaded and end-to-end models. \item As a benefit of explicit multi-phase modeling, \method facilitates the use of parallel bilingual text corpus, which is difficult for traditional end-to-end ST models. \item \method can achieve state-of-the-art results on three popular benchmark datasets with less external data. \end{inparaenum}